Welcome to EllaZ . . . the home of Artful Intelligence

 News:March 23, 2013: Register now and mark your calendar.
 Kevin Copple will be presenting a 20-minute talk on "The Role of Chabots and their Authors in the coming Singularity."
 Join the ultimate conference on natural language programming, Chatbots 3.3, to be held in Philadelphia, Pennsylvania, USA.
 Visit the conference website to learn more and register at www.eventbrite.com/event/3126769251.

 August 21, 2012: Sorry, but not much action on the natural language programming front lately.
 In the remote possibility that your are interested, please visit a new website we are developing for walking beam pumping units for artificial lift in oilfields.
+Also consider a new website we are developing for French actor Boris Orgogozo in Tianjin, China.

 June 18, 2007: We've changed the name of our learning program to AIVault (it occurred to us that the abbreviation "AIL" was not ideal).
 The downloads are now available at a new website available by clicking here.